Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

 Frequently Asked Questions

 You should expect 7-8 hours, potentially a little more.
-This will depend on the meat and also if you choose to wrap it with butcher paper.
+The cook time will depend on the meat and also if you choose to wrap it with butcher paper.
 Wrapping cuts the time down quite a bit.

 Yes, but monitor their hydration.
 I do recommend individually wrapping each one with butcher paper when they do hit the 165°F temperature range to ensure they come out tender.